mulraj/GetAndCleanData/README.md

 	xTrain1 <- cbind(subjectTrain, yTrain, xTrain)

-5. merge test and train data to create single data set
+Merge test and train data to create single data set

 <!-- -->
 	xAll <- rbind(xTest1, xTrain1)

-6. Make and clean column names from 'feature.txt' file:
+Make and clean column names from 'feature.txt' file:

 <!-- -->
 	# read features.txt to get the names to be assigned to columns